matellez/claude-skills/README.md

 **gtm-ai-adoption-rollout**
 Builds a 90-day adoption plan for rolling out AI tools and new workflows to a sales or marketing team.
-Diagnoses which of five common failure modes applies (wrong incentive structure, one-time training event, too much change at once, unidentified resisters, or no adoption owner), then delivers a phased rollout plan with manager coaching guidance and behavioral success metrics.
+Diagnoses which of five common failure modes applies, then delivers a phased rollout plan with manager coaching guidance and behavioral success metrics.

 Distinguishing feature: every GTM skill on GitHub teaches Claude how to do marketing tasks.
 This one addresses the organizational problem